Pier 70, San Francisco: Current state and development

 As of Jan 3, 2017, the facility is operated by Puglia Engineering, Inc, who operate 2 other ship repair facilities in Washington State.
 Puglia Engineering purchased the facility from BAE Systems Ship Repair in January, 2017.
 The two dry docks were formerly operated by BAE Systems San Francisco Ship Repair, employing approximately 200 people.

 Most of the pier's buildings have been unoccupied since the decline of shipbuilding in the area.
 However, some of the pier's historic buildings are still used; one is used for artist studios.

 In 2015, the Port of San Francisco started planning to redevelop the pier for mixed commercial and residential use in partnership with Orton Development, Inc. and Forest City Development.
 The redevelopment was expected to include roughly a thousand housing units and two million square feet of office space.
 In 2013, plans included a "Crane Cove Park" that would feature the historic cranes in the northern part of the pier complex.

 A $120 million restoration and rehabilitation effort for the eight buildings in the pier's historic core began in 2015 and is expected to complete in 2017.

 Several of the buildings are used as a large-scale event venue operated by Pier 70 Partners.

 Current developments and future plans

 Neighborhood

 Pier 70 is situated on the eastern corridor of San Francisco, in the heart of the Dogpatch neighborhood.

 Current developments

-As of September 2024, Pier 70 is undergoing significant transformation.
-With ongoing collaboration between the Port of San Francisco and Brookfield Properties, the site is being developed into a mixed-use district, integrating local retail, dining, arts, and maker studios with residential and office spaces.
-Pedestrian-friendly streets and outdoor public spaces are central to the design.

-The redevelopment plan for Pier 70 includes new public parks, promenades, and recreational spaces.